CaBuHoB/3D-BoundingBox/README.md

 back projected onto the image.

 There are 2 key assumptions made:
-1. The 2D bounding box fits very tightly around the object
+1. The 2D bounding box fits very tightly around the object;
-2. The object has ~0 pitch and ~0 roll (valid for cars on the road)
+2. The object has ~0 pitch and ~0 roll (valid for cars on the road).

-## Future Goals
-- Train custom YOLO net on the Kitti dataset
-- Some type of Pose visualization (ROS?)

-## Credit
-I originally started from a fork of this [repo](https://github.com/fuenwang/3D-BoundingBox), and some of the original code still exists in the training script.